DerrikCreates/Kovaak-Challenge-History/README.md

 # Kovaak-Challenge-History
-All my Kovaak aim trainer challenge files
+Almost all my Kovaak aim trainer challenge files.
+Missing alot of the early records.